 To resolve this issue, verify that:

-- the HPE DIH IP address has been correctly added to the QueryClient setting in the IDOL Server configuration files. - the IDOL Servers are all version 4.5.0. or later.
+- the DIH has been correctly added to an authorization role in the IDOL Server configuration files that can send actions (for example, the Query standard role). - the IDOL Servers are all version 4.5.0. or later.

 Actions fail